Gerhard Pedersen

-Gerhard Sigvald Pedersen (April 9, 1912 – June 4, 1987) was a Danish boxer who competed in the 1936 Summer Olympics.
+Gerhard Sigvald Pedersen (April 9, 1912 in Copenhagen, Denmark – June 4, 1987) was a Danish boxer who competed in the 1936 Summer Olympics.
+He represented the clubs Esbjerg AK 1917 and Esbjerg BBK.

 In 1936 he won the bronze medal in the welterweight class after winning the third-place fight against Roger Tritz of France.

 1936 Olympic results

 Below are the results of Gerhard Pedersen, a Danish boxer who competed in the welterweight division at the 1936 Berlin Olympics: